chvois1/ioc-go/README.md

 }
 ```

-And lat us rewrite the client so that it now depends on a Storer:
+And let us rewrite the client so that it now depends on a Storer:

 ```go
 type Client struct {